danriedl/engular/adev/src/content/guide/animations/overview.md

-# Introduction to Angular animations
+# Introduction to Engular animations

 Animation provides the illusion of motion: HTML elements change styling over time.
 Well-designed animations can make your application more fun and straightforward to use, but they aren't just cosmetic.